for Fun /

 larger than the real Peales).
 The fake Peale's Museum silhouettes

-are so predominant in the market and the real ones are so rare that I
+are very predominant in the market while the real ones are quite

 in stock on the Silhouettes page.